 Zhe et al. [8] have offered a method based on mortality to figure out how likely it is that HF patients will die.
 Predicting mortality rates more accurately has improved clinical results and resource allocation, keeping high-mortality patients from not getting enough care and low-mortality patients from getting too much care.
-There are three goals in this plan for predicting death rates: (i) predicting fatalities that will happen in hospitals; (ii) predicting fatalities that will happen in the next 30 days.
+There are three goals in this plan for predicting death rates: (i) predicting fatalities that will happen in hospitals; (ii) predicting fatalities that will happen in the next year; and (iii) predicting fatalities that will happen in the next 30 days.
 Researchers have found that the given model works better at predicting mortality rates than other models they have looked at.